Market Analysts see Match Group Inc. [MTCH] gaining to $190. Time to buy?

 How has MTCH stock performed recently?

-Match Group Inc. [MTCH] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.83.
-With this latest performance, MTCH shares dropped by -1.18% in over the last four-week period, additionally plugging by 8.06% over the last 6 months – not to mention a rise of 43.04% in the past year of trading.
+Match Group Inc. [MTCH] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 11.80.
+With this latest performance, MTCH shares gained by 14.24% in over the last four-week period, additionally plugging by 17.80% over the last 6 months – not to mention a rise of 48.68% in the past year of trading.

 Match Group Inc. [MTCH]: Deeper insight into the fundamentals